 - For location along the net, the number signifying the left antenna will be a one.

 - For each step a person would take across the net, moving left to right, you would add another number until reaching the right antenna, and that would be a nine.

 - For height, a quick set will be a one, antenna height would be a two, and anything higher than the antenna a three.

 For example, a high outside set would be a 13.
 A quick set in front of the setter would be a 51.
 A high backset would be a 93.
 The setter typically stands in the six spot along the net.
 A quick set behind the setter then would be a 71.

-The first play in the playbook is called the Cross Play.
-In the cross play, the outside hitter hits a 52, or an antenna height set right in front of the setter.
-The middle hitter goes for a 31 and if there is a right side hitter, they are your outlet if things go badly with your pass and hit a 93.
+The first play in the playbook is called the cross play.
+In this play, the outside hitter hits a 52, or an antenna-height set right in front of the setter.
+The middle hitter goes for a 31, and if there is a right-side hitter, they are your outlet if things go badly with your pass and hit a 93.

 What you are trying to accomplish with this play is to get your middle hitter matched up on the opposing team's setter.
 Or, if their middle blocker goes with your middle hitter, then your outside hitter should be all alone in the middle of the court with a ton of options.

 The trip play is so-named because everyone goes on a trip to the left.
 The outside hitter goes for a 12.
 The middle hitter hits a 31, and the right-side attacker goes for a 52.
 So all three hitters end up attacking from in front of your setter.

 This play is designed to flood the middle and left side of your attacking zone, and you are trying to either get your middle hitter or right-side hitter isolated.
 Or, if the left side blocker for the opposing team follows your right-side hitter into the middle, a tip back to zone four opens up for your right side.